-Are you suffering foot and heel pain?
-If so, you may be experiencing pain that is associated with a heel spur.
+Are you suffering from foot and heel pain?
+You may be experiencing pain that is associated with a heel spur.
 Heel spurs are also commonly referred to as foot spur, calcaneal spur or a bone spur.
 Heel spurs are a bony growth on the calcaneus (heel bone) which may protrude into the arch of the foot towards the plantar fascia.
-Your plantar fascia is a thick fibrous band of soft tissue which extends between the calcaneus and toes and acts to absorb stress that is placed upon the foot during activity as well as maintain the arch of the foot.
-When the plantar fascia experienced damage or injury your body automatically attempts to heal it.
+Your plantar fascia is a thick fibrous band of soft tissue which extends between the calcaneus and toes and acts to absorb stress that is placed upon the foot during activity.
+When your plantar fascia is damaged your body automatically attempts to heal it.
 During this process there is an increase in fibroblast and osteoblast activity.
 This activity may lead to the development of bony spurs on the heel resulting in a heel spur.
 Other causes may be foot joint degeneration.

-If you’ve never experienced heel spur pain you may be wondering what are the classic signs & symptoms of injury:
+If you’ve never experienced a heel spur then you may be wondering what the hallmark signs & symptoms of injury are:

-- Commonly no symptoms are present until heel spur formation has occured
+- Commonly no symptoms are present until heel spur formation has occurred.

 - Pain may be noted upon waking or during prolonged periods of walking, running, jumping and landing activities.

 - Tenderness is noted when the heel is palpated.

-- Activity: Particular activities and sports place excessive stress and strain upon the foot and heel complex.
+- Activities and sports place excessive stress and strain upon the foot and heel complex.

-- Being overweight means that your body must carrying additional kilograms that can irritate the foot and heel and contribute to the development of heel spurs
+- Being overweight means that your body must carrying additional kilograms that can irritate the foot and heel and contribute to the development of heel spurs.

-- Pregnancy: While pregnancy is a fantastic time in a woman’s life, it is common to experience swelling, weight gain and changes in your gait pattern due to changes in your centre of gravity
+- Pregnancy is a fantastic time in a woman’s life but it’s common to experience swelling, weight gain and changes in your gait pattern due to changes in your centre of gravity.

-- Occupation: Jobs that require you to spend excessive periods of time on your feet or individuals who work on hard surfaces are prone to suffering from heel spurs.
+- Occupational jobs that require you to spend excessive periods of time on your feet or individuals who work on hard surfaces are prone to suffering from heel spurs.

-- Foot abnormalities or changes in foot alignment, arch height and more may contribute to changes in the plantar fascia
+- Foot abnormalities or changes in foot alignment, arch height and more may contribute to changes in the plantar fascia.

-- Footwear: It is always important to choose footwear that provides adequate arch for foot support
+- Incorrect footwear that doesn’t provide adequate arch for foot support.